HomeOnMars/projektoOmnijo/OmniCentro.md

-recognizing dual citizenship, and providing heavy subsidies for transportations both coming to and leaving from the country, as well as a farewell gift package for those who are leaving but either poor or veteran, allowing them to easily establish a new life elsewhere.
+recognizing dual citizenship, and providing heavy subsidies for transportations both coming to and leaving from the country, as well as a hefty farewell gift package for those who are leaving but either poor or veteran, allowing them to easily establish a new life elsewhere[^Historio-RdO-Elmigrado-kmt1].
-(It almost felt like she wanted people to leave, or are testing them somehow.)
-Regardless, many people did take advantage of this, and emigration rate skyrocketed for weeks, as the population quickly dropped.
+As such, many people took advantage of this, and emigration rate skyrocketed for weeks, while the population started to drop quickly.
 As a counter measure, <span style="color:Silver">Serena</span>
 also passed laws to streamline immigration process as well as to encourage immigrants to move in,